COURSE OVERVIEW

 MD PhD

-Professor of Dermatology and Cutaneous Surgery, University of Texas, USA
+Professor of Dermatology and Cutaneous Surgery at the University of Texas, USA.

-Founder and Medical Director, University Health System Skin Clinic, USA
+Founder and medical director of the University Health System Skin Clinic in San Antonio, USA

 Professor Richard Usatine is the Professor of Dermatology and Cutaneous Surgery at the University of Texas.
-He is the author of nine books and over 120 papers, founder of the Interactive Dermatology Atlas, and is the most recognised skin cancer presenter in the USA.
+He is the author of nine books and over 120 papers, founder of the Interactive Dermatology Atlas on the web, and is the most recognised skin cancer presenter in the USA.
 Since 2000, he has been chosen yearly by his peers to be included in The Best Doctors in America.
-He is also the national chair of the yearly Skin Course put on by the American Academy of Family Physicians.
+He is also the national chair of the yearly Skin Course put on by the American Academy of Family Physicians, and is the founder and medical director of the University Health System Skin Clinic in San Antonio.

 A/Prof Caterina Longo